Hotmoka/hotmoka/README.md

 A Survey of Attacks on Ethereum Smart Contracts.
 _6th Internal Conference on Principles of Security and Trust (POST17)_ ETAPS 2017.

+<a id="BeniniGMS21">[BeniniGMS21]</a>
+Benini, A., Gambini, M., Migliorini, S., Spoto, F. (2021).
+Power and Pitfalls of Generic Smart Contracts.
+_3rd International Conference on Blockchain Computing and Applications (BCCA2021)_.

 <a id="BlindAuction">[BlindAuction]</a>
 <a href="https://solidity.readthedocs.io/en/v0.5.9/solidity-by-example.html#id2">